DigitalSocrates/Experiments_in_DataScience/MLFLow_Experiments/Readme.md

 1. model infos

-## Datasets
+## Datasets: A Closer Look
 ![Experimen Datasets Expanded](static/screenshoots/MlFlow_Experiments_Expanded_Datasets.png)

-### Datasets details
-You can further drill down into each dataset to see what datasets were used for training or evaluation and examine each if required.
+MLflow allows you to drill down into each dataset to see which datasets were used for training or evaluation.
+This detailed view provides information such as:

-Clicking on a dataset will provide you details such as
-1. Purpose - eval/train
+1. Purpose (e.g., eval/train).
-1. Number of rows and elements
+1. Number of rows and elements.
-1. Column list and the datatypes
+1. Column list and data types.

 ![Experimen Datasets Details](static/screenshoots/MlFlow_Experiments_Expanded_Datasets_Drill.png)

 ## Parameters
-Super helpful to track lots of parameters that you model might be using.
+Tracking various parameters your model uses can be super helpful.
+MLflow makes it easy to monitor and compare parameter settings across runs.

 ![Experiment Parameters Expanded](static/screenshoots/MlFlow_Experiments_Expanded_Parameters.png)

-## Metrics
-Note: Might significantly vary depending on your model.
+## Metrics: Evaluating Model Performance
+The choice of metrics depends on your model, but MLflow supports a wide range of them.
+You can also add custom metrics if needed.

 I have chosen to use well-known metrics, but you can also add custom ones if needed!

 ![Experiment Metrics Expanded](static/screenshoots/MlFlow_Experiments_Expanded_Metrics.png)

-## Tags
+## Tags: Adding Metadata

-They are helpful and user-friendly when you want to save additional metadata—essentially allowing you to add and save whatever you believe might be useful for recreating an experiment!
+Tags are user-friendly metadata that you can add to experiments.
+They help you save additional information that might be useful for recreating an experiment.
 ```
 # set tags - adding metadata about the model
 tags = {"team": "Engineering Team Name",